riteshkpandey28/riteshkpandey28/README.md

 Hi, I'm Ritesh Kumar Pandey, a **`Creator`** and **`Researcher 🔭`** from India.
 Ingenious, critical and eager IT Professional experienced in creating data-focused applications.
-I wholly agree with Dorthy Parker's rightful statement, **"Creativity is a wild mind and a disciplined eye"**.
-I wish to turn good ideas into great projects where Creativity can meet
+I wholly agree with Dorthy Parker's rightful statement, **`Creativity is a wild mind and a disciplined eye`**.
+I wish to turn good ideas into great products where Creativity can meet
 Technology.
 Looking to secure a role within a company that allows me to utilize my critical thinking, analytical skills, creativity & IT skills in both an independent and team setting, and to be making a positive contribution to the company overall.